alphagov/govuk-developer-docs/source/manual/publishing-a-ruby-gem.html.md

 ## Ruby version compatibility

-Ensure gems are compatible with all [supported minor Ruby versions][supported-rubies], specifying the minimum Ruby version in the [gemspec file][gemspec-ruby-version] and matching it in .ruby-version.
+Ensure gems are compatible with all [supported minor Ruby versions][supported-rubies], specifying the minimum minor Ruby version in the gemspec file (for example: `spec.required_ruby_version = ">= 3.1"`) - note, this should not be more specific than a minor Ruby version unless there is a particular issue with a Ruby patch release.

+The `.ruby-version` file should be the same minor version level as the `required_ruby_version` in the gemspec, it is typically the most recent patch version.
+For example: `spec.required_ruby_version >= "3.1"` would correlate to a `.ruby-version` of 3.1.4.

 When Ruby versions reach end-of-life (typically April) we update gems to drop support for that Ruby version and update the `.ruby-version` files to